Ribble Valley line: Later history

 Passenger services from Clitheroe to Rochdale via Blackburn and Manchester Victoria are operated by Northern Trains.
 On summer Sundays, Northern Trains also operates the DalesRail service, which starts at Blackpool and continues beyond Clitheroe to the Settle–Carlisle line, where it calls at all the stations en route to Carlisle.
-This service was extended, from mid-September, 2013, to cover Sundays throughout the remainder of the year, with trains running as far as Hellifield.
+This service was extended, from mid-September 2013, to cover Sundays throughout the remainder of the year, with trains running as far as Hellifield.
+It ceased in December 2022 due to a lack of available train crew, but a replacement Saturdays-only service started in June 2024, marketed as the "Yorkshire Dales Explorer" and running up to and from Ribblehead.

 The service from Manchester to Clitheroe was designated by the Department for Transport as a community rail service in March 2007.
 It was announced in March 2007 that major improvements to the line were being proposed by Blackburn with Darwen Council, who unveiled an £8 million bid to the Department for Transport and Network Rail.
-Improvements may include installing double tracks where presently the route is single line, improved signalling giving increased track capacity, enhanced line speed, longer trains at peak times and ultimately putting on more frequent trains to and from Manchester throughout the day.
+Improvements may include installing double tracks where presently the route was single line, improved signalling giving increased track capacity, enhanced line speed, longer trains at peak times and ultimately putting on more frequent trains to and from Manchester throughout the day.
 However, the funding for the scheme was eventually rejected in March 2008.

 The line between Blackburn and Clitheroe was temporarily closed in November 2008 due to a major refurbishment.
 The £5 million scheme included 11,651 yard of continuous welded rail, 16,000 new concrete or steel sleepers and 40,000 tonne of ballast.
 Replacement bus services ran between Clitheroe and Blackburn.
 The line re-opened on 28 November 2008.

 In 2009, a scheme called "Pennine Lancashire" proposed new housing, tourist attractions and improved transport links, supported by the Labour Government and Prime Minister of that time.
 The scheme included enhancements to the Ribble Valley line including: